 What are possible side effects of Vyvanse?

-The most common side effects of Vyvanse in ADHD include:
+The most common side effects of Vyvanse in children 6 to 17 and adults with ADHD include:

 - decreased appetite